sts10/phraze/readme.markdown

 bundles-gross-whatsoever-precepts-standardized-household
 ```

-Copy generated passphrase to xclip (Linux clipboard) (Passphrase won't be printed to terminal):
+You can pipe Phraze's outputted passphrase to other tools For example, you can copy generated passphrase to xclip (Linux clipboard):
 ```
 $ phraze | xclip -selection clipboard
 ```